explorable-viz/esop2025/author-response/popl2025/response.md

 We thank our four reviewers for their detailed reviews and suggestions for improving the paper.
 We address the specific comments (C) asked by each reviewer below, along with some proposed improvements to the paper.

 # Responses to Reviewers

 ## Reviewer A

-C1. _Difficulty understanding graph construction from formalisation in Section 4._ We agree that the DDG examples are rather simple relative to the richness of the language and that overall this section could be improved by richer examples that show how the presented semantics leads to interesting dependency relationships.
-We think this would be improved by moving Section 4 (Graph Semantics) to follow Section 2, and using the running example to illustrate both the language and the graph semantics.
-We will then pare back the current Section 3 (Conjugate Operators over Graphs) so that the role of these abstractions is clearer.
+C1. _Difficulty understanding graph construction from formalisation in Section 4._ We agree that the DDG examples are rather simple relative to the richness of the language.
+We think this would be improved by moving Section 4 (Graph Semantics) to follow Section 2, and using the running example to illustrate both the language and how the presented semantics leads to interesting dependency relationships.

+C2. _Dependency graph and algorithms are somewhat trivial_.
+This will also be addressed by the reorganisation proposed above, as the current Section 3 (Conjugate Operators over Graphs) can be presented after introducing the graph-building semantics.
+We will this section back so that the role of these abstractions is clearer and there is less emphasis on standard constructions.

 ## Reviewer B